sch00n/schoonsquare/README.md

 # SchoonSquare Font

 SchoonSquare is a pixel font created by Michiel van Kleef and based on a 5x9 grid.
 It was originally made in BitFontMaker and then optimized, corrected and saved in FontForge.
+It works best in multiples of 16px.

 [**DOWNLOAD FONT**](SchoonSquare-Regular.ttf?raw=true)